 For those desiring a more personal tribute to the early settlers of Panguitch, a historic cemetery awaits visitors just two miles east of the town on Highway 89.
 This hauntingly beautiful burial ground hosts tombstones dated as early as 1870.

-Although small and relatively unknown to the larger world, the town of Panguitch still quietly bustles with its own city affairs, offering plenty of conveniences for its ever-growing tourism.
-Hosting fourteen motels, eight restaurants, five fast food eateries, five gas and convenience stores, a fabric store, two grocery stores, two hardware stores, a hospital and clinic, real estate offices, and a Daughters of Utah Pioneers Museum, this vibrant community still thrives.
+Although small and relatively unknown to the larger world, the town of Panguitch still quietly bustles with its own city affairs, offering plenty of conveniences for its ever-growing tourism industry.
+Hosting fourteen motels, eight restaurants, five fast food eateries, five gas and convenience stores, two grocery stores, two hardware stores, a hospital and clinic, real estate offices, and a Daughters of Utah Pioneers Museum, this vibrant community still thrives.

 It was March 1864 when four Mormon families braved the rugged terrain of Utah’s untamed south central canyon lands and settled the small town of Panguitch, Utah.
 Facing starvation, harsh winters, and tension with the local Native tribes, these pioneers risked survival to establish a community where their beliefs and lifestyle could thrive.